MDU-C2/MicroTomography/Documentation/robotInfo.md

-### Socket error
+### Socket error:
 If the FlexPendant reports that you have a socket connection error which prevents you from connecting to the socket, the internal firewall of the Controller might be blocking it.
 This error may occur if you factory reset the controller.
 To fix the issue, try the following.

-1. Connect your PC to the MGMT port of the controller and change your IP address to an address in the following range *192.168.125.[2-254]*
+1. Connect your PC to the MGMT port of the controller and change your IP address to an address in the following range *192.168.125.[2-254]* with a subnet mask of *255.255.255.0*
 2. Open *RobotStudio* and connect to the controller as specified in Section: **Upload script to YuMi robot arm**.
-3. In *RobotStudio* open *Controller -> Configuration -> Communication*.
-Open the tab *Firewall* and ensure that the desrired connections are allowed through Firewall.
-After changes are applied controller needs to be restarted for the changes to be applied.
+3. In *RobotStudio*, open *Controller -> Configuration -> Communication*.
+Open the tab *Firewall* and ensure that the desired connections are allowed through the Firewall.
+After changes are applied the controller needs to be restarted for the changes to be applied.